 When should I expect my W2 tax form?

-If you still haven’t received your W-2 from your employer by mid-February, you should call the IRS Assistance for Individuals line at 800-829-1040.
-When you call, make sure you have all your personal and work information available including the employer’s full address including zip code and phone number, your dates of employment, and an estimate of your wages during the 2012 calendar year.
+If you still haven’t received your W-2 from your employer by February 15, you should give the IRS a call for help: 800-829-1040.
+When you call, make sure you have all your personal and work information available including the employer’s full address including zip code and phone number, your dates of employment, and an estimate of your wages during the 2016 calendar year.

-If you have not received your W2s or 1099s by the tax due date, you may substitute a Form 4852, estimating your income and withholding.
-If you use an eFile program such as TurboTax or H&R Block at Home Free Edition, Form 4852 can be automatically substituted for your W2.
+If you have note received your W2s or 1099s by the tax due date, you may substitute a Form 4852, estimating your income and withholding.
+Some online tax programs will efile this W-2 replacement form automatically — for example, if you use an eFile program such as H&R Block at Home Free Edition, the Form 4852 can be automatically substituted for your W2.

 Can you really file taxes without a W2?

 If you are unable to retrieve a copy of your W2 by the tax deadline, you’ll need to file a Form 4852 as part of your tax return.
 If you use H&R Block to prepare your taxes, this form will be substituted automatically.
 You will still need all details of your employment including the employer’s name and address, wages, and taxes withheld.